Gombojavyn Zandanshatar

-Gombojavyn Zandanshatar (Гомбожавын Занданшатар; born 8 March 1970) is a Mongolian politician who has been the 32nd prime minister of Mongolia since June 2025.
-A member of the Mongolian People's Party (MPP), he served as a member and chairman of the State Great Khural from 2019 until he lost reelection in 2024.
+Gombojavyn Zandanshatar (Гомбожавын Занданшатар; born 8 March 1970) is a Mongolian politician and economist who served as Prime Minister of Mongolia from 13 June 2025 until his resignation on 27 March 2026.
+He remained as caretaker until 30 March 2026, when Nyam-Osoryn Uchral succeeded him.
+A member of the Mongolian People's Party (MPP), he served as a member and chairman of the State Great Khural from 2019 to 2024.

-Born in Baatsagaan, Zandanshatar joined politics in 2003 and became the Deputy Minister of Food and Agriculture and served until 2004, when he was elected to the State Great Khural in the 2004 parliamentary election.
+Born in Bayankhongor Province, Zandanshatar joined politics in 2003 and served as the Deputy Minister of Food and Agriculture until 2004, when he was elected to the State Great Khural in the 2004 parliamentary election.
 In 2009, Zandanshatar became the Minister of Foreign Affairs and Trade and served in this role until 2012, when he stood down from active politics in the 2012 parliamentary election.
-He returned to politics in 2016.
+He returned to politics with his election as MP in 2016.
+Zandanshatar was appointed as Chief Cabinet Secretary and served from 2017 until 2019.

 In February 2019, Zandanshatar was elected the Chairman of the State Great Khural and served in this role until 2024, when he lost reelection.
 In June 2025, Prime Minister Luvsannamsrain Oyun-Erdene lost a confidence vote and immediately resigned following mass youth-led protests against his government for corruption.
-Zandanshatar was then nominated prime minister by President Ukhnaagiin Khürelsükh to succeed Oyun-Erdene and was officially confirmed by the State Great Khural two days later on 12 June.
+Zandanshatar, as a non-member of parliament, was then nominated prime minister by President Ukhnaagiin Khürelsükh to succeed Oyun-Erdene and was confirmed by the State Great Khural on 12 June.
 He was officially appointed the following day on 13 June.

-Zandanshatar was voted to be ousted by the State Great Khural on 17 October 2025, but President Khürelsükh vetoed the motion on October 20, citing procedural errors.
+Zandanshatar was voted to be ousted by the State Great Khural on 17 October 2025, but President Khürelsükh vetoed the motion on 20 October, citing procedural errors.
 Three days later, the Constitutional Court ruled that the parliamentary vote was unconstitutional.
+Zandanshatar remained as prime minister until 27 March 2026, when he resigned from his post to end a month-long political deadlock amid a global fuel crisis.
+He was succeeded by Nyam-Osoryn Uchral, the parliamentary speaker and MPP chairperson, on 30 March 2026.

 Early life and education

-Gombojav Zandanshatar was born in Baatsagaan, Mongolia, on 8 March 1970.
-He graduated from the 77th secondary school in 1987, Irkutsk State University with a degree in financial economics after attending from 1987 to 1992, Maastricht University with a master's degree, and Russian State University of Natural Resources and Law in 2012.
+Gombojavyn Zandanshatar was born in Baatsagaan, Mongolia, on 8 March 1970.
+He graduated from the 77th secondary school in 1987, Irkutsk Institute of Finance and Economics (modern-day Baikal State University of Economics and Law) with a degree in financial economics after attending from 1987 to 1992, Maastricht University with a master's degree, and the Russian State University of Natural Resources and Law in 2012.

 Career

 Academic and banking

-At the University of Finance and Economics Zandanshatar was a researcher in the Market Business Research Centre from 1992 to 1995.
-During Zandanshatar's banking career he worked at Agricultural Bank from 1995 to 1998, was deputy director at Khan Bank from 2000 to 2003, and Bank of Mongolia.
+At the University of Finance and Economics, Zandanshatar was a researcher in the Market Business Research Centre from 1992 to 1995.
+During Zandanshatar's banking career, he worked at Agricultural Bank from 1995 to 1998, was deputy director at Khan Bank from 2000 to 2003, and Bank of Mongolia.
 From 2014 to 2016, he was a visiting scholar at Stanford University.
 He was chair of the Mongolian Chess Federation.